Council Meeting Schedule, Agendas and Minutes

 In High River, public safety and accessibility are our priorities.
 That’s why all council meetings are streamed live so you may watch from the comfort of your home.

-To speak to Council during a virtual Council meeting, you must complete the Request to Speak at a Virtual Council Meeting form.
+To speak to Council during a virtual Council meeting, you must complete the Request to Speak at a Council Meeting form.
 For in-person public comments, you may identify your desire to speak at the meeting.
 To ensure everyone has an equal opportunity to speak, presentation time is limited to five minutes.

 To watch live streams, select ‘video’ with the corresponding meeting date from the table below.
 See the Council Meeting Schedule for upcoming meeting dates.